brooth/jeta-site/mysite/home/markdown/collectors.md

         }
     }

 As you expect, `MetaHelper.collectTypes` will return a collection with two items - `HandlerOne` and `HandlerTwo`.
-So, if you add new handler and put `@Handler` on, *TypeCollector* will return it as well, without any amendments.
+So, if you add a new handler and put `@Handler` on, *TypeCollector* will return it as well, without any amendments.

- <span class="label label-info">Note</span> *TypeCollector* allows you to search for many annotations.
+ <span class="label label-info">Note</span> *TypeCollector* allows you to search for multiple annotations.
 Just pass these annotations into `@TypeCollector`.
 This is why you must specify exact annotation class in `collectTypes` method parameters.

 ###ObjectCollector